antoniafeistel/BigData/README.md

 Scenario 3   |      47,040.16 |         47,868.56
 Scenario 4   |      53,100.87 |         53,704.87

-Folgende Grafische Darstellung:
+**Performance Graphs**

 **Consumer Client 1 Core 1 GB Memory**
 ![Consumer Client 1 Core 1 GB Memory](resources_readme/cons-1Core-1GB.png)
 **Consumer Client 6 Core 1 GB Memory**
 ![Consumer Client 6 Core 1 GB Memory](resources_readme/consumer-6Core-1GB.png)

-These grpahs and the metrics demonstrate that the performance really increases by adding more cores to the consumer component.
-If you compare Scenario 1 to Scenatrio 4, it can be noticed that the batch duration decreases by almost 50% whereas the process rate is increasing by more than 100%.
-There is at least a performance improvment by adding more ressources but the performance is not increasing proportional to the amount of added ressources (sub-linear).
+These grpahs and metrics demonstrate that the performance increases by adding more cores to the consumer component.
+If you compare scenario 1 to scenatrio 4, it can be noticed that the batch duration decreases by almost 50% whereas the process rate is increasing by more than 100%.
+There is at least a performance improvement by adding more resources, but the performance does not increase proportionally to the amount of resources added (sublinear).

 ### Producer Analysis
 **Ressource Details**

-To analyse the performance of the producer component, the following scenarios has been initiated.
-The fact that streaming the incoming data to kafka is faster than receiving and detecting the transactions via the ML-Model, we initiated just three scenarios with the following ressources:
+To analyse the performance of the producer component, the following scenarios has been initiated:
 Szenarien    | Executor |            Cores |            Memory | Duration
 ------------ | --------:| ---------------: | ----------------: | -------:
 Scenario 5   |        1 |                1 |             1 GB  |   10 min
 Scenario 6   |        1 |                2 |             1 GB  |   10 min
 Scenario 7   |        1 |                3 |             1 GB  |   10 min

 Within the default streaming behaviour, there are constantly generating new transactions.
 The producer ist able to proceed these tranactions permanantely to the kafka instances.
-Within this use case there is a bottleneck creatig by the generation of the transaction.
-For a real ("isolated") scalability analysis it is necessary to remove the bottleneck and generate the transactions **before** the producer starts to proceed the rows.
+Within this use case, there is a bottleneck created by the generation of the transactions.
+For a ("isolated") scalability analysis, it is necessary to remove the bottleneck and generate the transactions **before** the producer starts to proceed the rows.

-The following performance metrics are messaured in case the data is already stored on the system:
+The following performance metrics are messaured, when the data is already stored in the system:
 !["Isolated" Producer Metrics Szenatrio 1 (1 Cores / 1GB Memory)](resources_readme/producer-1Core-1GB-dataWasInSystem-job.png)

-It can be seen that the producer is collecting the whole data from the file system and try to process the data within one single batch.
-To avoid this behaviour the **MaxFilesPerTrigger** variable has to set by the developer:
+It can be seen, that the producer is collecting the whole data from the file system and try to process the data within one single batch.
+To avoid this behaviour the **MaxFilesPerTrigger** variable has be to set by the developer:
 ```python
 streaming_df = (spark.
                 readStream.